SpyroHB/Basic-python-projects/Readme.md

 Zen Proverb***

-**Hello !
-This my first project in Python,I have used this resporitory for exercising and learning new things in python Still learning everyday, So sharing this maybe help others too.
+*Hello !
+This my first project in Python,I have used this resporitory for exercising and learning new things in python Still learning everyday.
-So here it is the subject this resporitory about:**
+So here it is the subject this resporitory about:*

-- Getting information "First and last name" from your User/client.
+- Getting informationfrom your User/client.
     -

     Working with input/print and if statement